TENDE: Transfer Entropy Neural Diffusion Estimation: Methods

 \subsubsection{Algorithm overview}

 In this work, we employ the variance preserving stochastic differential equation as described in \citet{song2020score} to construct the diffusion process.
-Leveraging the implementation of \citet{e26040320}, we make use of a single score network that approximates the score functions of all the distributions required to estimate transfer entropy.
-In \Algoref{algo:tende}, $c$ represents the use of only conditional scores, while the remaining option ($j$) implies the joint use of both marginal and conditional scores.
+A key practical advantage of the VP formulation is that the transition density $p_{0t}(\cdot \vert x)$ is available in closed form as a Gaussian, so obtaining diffused data at any time $t$ requires only sampling from this known distribution rather than numerically solving the SDE.
+Leveraging the implementation of \citet{e26040320}, we make use of a single score network that approximates all the score functions required to estimate transfer entropy, amortizing the learning of two or three score functions into a single model.
+In \Algoref{algo:tende}, the \texttt{conditional} approach groups the estimators in \Eqref{eq:cmihat1} and \Eqref{eq:cmihat2}, which rely only on conditional scores, while the \texttt{joint} approach groups the estimators in \Eqref{eq:cmihat3} and \Eqref{eq:cmihat4}, which additionally require the marginal score.
 The implementation to estimate the TE in the direction $Y \to X$ is obtained by swapping the roles of $X_t$ and $Y_t$.
-Regarding the encoding in the third argument in the network, 1 stands for the variable for which the score is learned, -1 denotes that the input will not be part of the learned score, and 0 indicates that the input is taken as conditional.
-Additional details on how the amortization over the scores is performed when training the network are provided in \Secref{sec:algos}.
+Regarding the encoding in the third argument of the network, $1$ indicates the variable for which the score is learned, $-1$ denotes that the corresponding input is marginalized out (set to zero), and $0$ indicates that the input is treated as a conditioning signal.
+Additional details on the network architecture and the amortization procedure are provided in \Secref{sec:algos}.